Editorial Policies

 Screening for Plagiarism

 Plagiarism occurs when an author directly or indirectly quotes ideas, facts, or words from another source without giving proper credit to the source.
-Plagiarism, even if unintentional, is a major academic infringement that is not tolerated in international academic publications.
+Even if unintentional, plagiarism is a significant academic infringement not tolerated in international academic publications.
+A reference is necessary when an author obtains precise information (a name, date, location, statistical number, or other detailed information) from a specified source.

-If the author derives an idea from another author, he or she should properly state the author's identity.
-When the author expands on the topic, he or she may mention one or more citations from the sources before developing their views in the next sentence.
+If the author derives an idea from another author, he or she should adequately state the author's identity.
+When the author expands on the topic, he or she may mention one or more citations from the sources before developing their views in the following sentence.